ovh/docs/pages/manage_and_operate/observability/logs_data_platform/ingestion_kubernetes_fluent_bit/guide.en-us.md

 ### Configuration

-Once the namespace created, we can proceed to the next steps: define a secret for the *X-OVH-TOKEN* value of your stream token.
+Once the namespace is created, we can proceed to the next steps: define a secret for the *X-OVH-TOKEN* value of your stream token.

 #### Token Secret creation